Magento 2 on Kubernetes – how do I do that?

 Magento relies on cron jobs for several of its features.

-In a typical deployment scenario, you’d assign one of the hosts to run cronjobs and configure them directly via crontab.
+In a bare-metal deployment scenario, you’d assign one of the hosts to run cronjobs and configure them directly via crontab.
 However, such setup would not work with Kubernetes since there’s no single Magento instance (container) that is guaranteed to be always running.
-That’s why we’ll use a Kubernetes CronJob running bin/magento cron:run every minute.
+That’s why we’ll use a Kubernetes CronJob to execute bin/magento cron:run every minute.

-This way, we delegate the responsibility of running cron to Kubernetes, which starts a new temporary container and runs given commands until completion – no need to worry about keeping one of the Magento instances always running.
+This way, we delegate the responsibility of scheduling and running cron jobs Kubernetes, which starts a new Pod for each execution and runs given commands until completion.
+Additionally, these Pods are assigned resources independently, which reduces the risk of decreased performance when big jobs are running.

 apiVersion: batch/v1beta1